 - Super Mushroom Souvenir Bottle – get your soft drinks in a Power-Up Mushroom

-The Mario Cafe & Store opened at Universal Studios Japan on Friday, October 16, 2020, which will be at least four months before Super Nintendo World itself bows.
+The Mario Cafe & Store opened at Universal Studios Japan on Friday, October 16, 2020, in anticipation of Super Nintendo World itself.

-This gift shop right on the main drag of Hollywood, which already houses merchandise from such big intellectual properties as Sesame Street and the Minions, now has a little section devoted to Mario and his pals, replete with pillars that are made up to look like warp pipes.
+This gift shop right on the main drag of the Hollywood area inside Universal Studios Japan, which already houses merchandise from such big intellectual properties as Sesame Street and the Minions, now has a little section devoted to Mario and his pals, replete with pillars that are made up to look like warp pipes.

 Among the pencils, POW purses, and “tart cookies,” you’ll also find the highlight of the offerings here: a whole line of classic 8-bit items that just has to be seen to be believed.
 Luckily, we have all those photos for you right here: